oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

 Create an environment variables file specific to each cluster in the SOA domain as described below.
 For instance `soaserver.env.list` for SOA cluster and `osbserver.env.list` for OSB cluster:

     MANAGED_SERVER=<Managed Server name.
 Must be either soa_server1 or osb_server1>
-    DOMAIN_TYPE=<soa/osb/bpm>
+    DOMAIN_TYPE=<soa/osb>
     DOMAIN_NAME=soainfra
     ADMIN_HOST=<Administration Server container name Or hostname>
     ADMIN_PORT=<port number where Administration Server is running>
     ADMIN_PASSWORD=<admin_password>

->IMPORTANT: In the Managed Servers environment variables file the MANAGED_SERVER value must be mentioned as soa_server1 for soa and bpm domain types, osb_server1 for osb domain type.
+>IMPORTANT: In the Managed Servers environment variables file the MANAGED_SERVER value must be mentioned as soa_server1 for soa domain type and osb_server1 for osb domain type.

 Sample data for `soaserver.env.list` will look like this: